Search this site

 "Where are Matai, Mohan, Durga?
 Do you know about them?"

-"Matai has passed away.
+"Matai is no more.
 Durga and Mohan are postmen.
 What about you?"

 "I am the district engineer."